sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 # Setting common options through specific command-line arguments

-Some Hadoop and Hoya options are so common that they have specific shortcut commands to aid their use
+Some Hadoop and Slider options are so common that they have specific shortcut commands to aid their use

 `-m`, `--manager` : sets the YARN resource manager.
 Equivalent to setting the